Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Flipping method in comparability graphs

 We conclude this section with the following corollary of Lemma~\ref{lemma:il-flip-golovach-improved} and Lemma~\ref{lemma:flipping-to-redblue}, observing that the antichain $B$ of a poset $P$ is minimal in $P[\upa{B}]$.
-Note that while the algorithm $\algoa'$ only computes the children for a fixed pair $u,v$, there are at most $n^2$ such pairs.
-By running $\algoa'$ for every pair consecutively, we output all children, with each child being repeated possibly $n^2$ times.
-We repeat the trick of Section~\ref{sec:polyflipping-method} and get rid of repetitions, to the cost of squaring the time complexity.
-The obtained algorithm now performs in incremental-polynomial time and polynomial space, as desired.
+Note that while the algorithm $\algoa'$ only computes the children $D$ for a fixed pair $u,v$, there are less than $n^2$ such pairs.
+Checking for each candidate $D$ if it is an actual child (for a minimal pair $u,v$) is done in polynomial time as argued in Section~\ref{sec:flipping-operation}.
+Moreover, to avoid repetitions, we only output a child $D$ if the smallest pair of vertices $a,b$ in $D$ such that $D^*=\parent_{ab}(D)$ coincides with $u,v$.
+The obtained algorithm performs with polynomial delay (hence in incremental-polynomial time) and polynomial space, as desired.

 \begin{theorem} Let $\mathcal{G}$ be a graph class where every graph is comparability.
 If there is an incre\-mental-polynomial time and polynomial-space algorithm enumerating minimal red dominating sets in red-blue graphs of $\mathcal{G}$ whose blue vertices are minimal with respect to the associated poset, then there is one enumerating minimal dominating sets in graphs of $\mathcal{G}$. \end{theorem}